CODE-at-TACC/summer-2015/parallel/01-introduction.md

 # Parallel computing

-After your Stampede tour, you should know that a super computer is actually a lot of little computers networked together.
-Problems are solved faster on it through parallel computation, the simultaneous use of multiple compute resources to solve a computational problem \[Barney\].
-Things like games and videos are run on multiple processor cores on your personal computers.
-Time consuming computational problems are broken up and run on hundreds of computers inside Stampede.
+After your Stampede tour, you should know that a super computer is actually a collection of computers networked together.
+Besides solving many separate problems, complex problems can also be solved faster through parallel computation, the simultaneous use of multiple compute resources to solve a computational problem \[Barney\].
+Your personal computers will use multiple cores to manipulate images and render the graphics in a video game.
+Scientists use thousands of cores on Stampede to predict the weather, simulate atoms, and analyze DNA.

 To learn about Super Computing today, you will